 - Findings on DWI should always be correlated with T2W, T1W, and DCE. - Due to technical issues, units of signal intensity have not been standardized across different MRI scanners and are not analogous to Hounsfield units of density on CT.
 As a result, there are no standardized "prostate windows" that are applicable to images obtained from all MRI scanners.
 Clinically significant cancers have restricted/impeded diffusion and should appear as hypointense on the ADC map.
 It is strongly recommended that ADC maps from a particular scanner are set to portray clinically significant prostate cancers so that they appear markedly hypointense on ADC maps, and they should be consistently viewed with the same contrast (window width and level) settings.
-Guidance from radiologists who have experience with a particular vendor or scanner may be helpful. - Color-coded maps of ADC may assist in standardization of viewing and assessing images from a particular scanner or vendor, but they will not obviate the concerns with reproducibility of quantitative ADC values. - Benign findings and some normal anatomy (e.g., calculi and other calcifications, areas of fibrosis or dense fibromuscular stroma, and some blood products, usually from prior biopsies) may exhibit no or minimal signal on both T2W and ADC because there is insufficient signal.
+Guidance from radiologists who have experience with a particular vendor or scanner may be helpful. - Color-coded maps of ADC may assist in standardization of viewing and assessing images from a particular scanner or vendor, but they will not obviate the concerns with reproducibility of quantitative ADC values. - Benign findings and some normal anatomy (e,g. calculi and other calcifications, areas of fibrosis or dense fibromuscular stroma, and some blood products, usually from prior biopsies) may exhibit no or minimal signal on both T2W and ADC because there is insufficient signal.
 However, in contrast to clinically significant prostate cancers, these entities will also be markedly hypointense on all DWI images. - Some BPH nodules in the TZ are not clearly encapsulated, and they may exhibit hypointensity on ADC maps and hyperintensity on high b-value DWI.
 Although morphologic features may assist assessment in some cases, this is currently a recognized limitation of mpMRI diagnosis.

-An encapsulated, circumscribed, round nodule in the PZ is likely an extruded BPH nodule, even if it is hypointense on ADC.
-PIRADS Assessment Category for this finding should be 2.
+- An encapsulated, circumscribed, round nodule in the PZ or CZ is likely an extruded BPH nodule, even if it is hypointense on ADC.
+PI-RADS Assessment Category for this finding should be category 2. - The term "markedly" in category 4 is defined as a more pronounced signal change than any other focus in the same zone.